educates/labs-installation-guides/workshops/lab-lookup-installation/workshop/content/01-training-portals.md

 workshops, the custom front end web portal will need to be able to track where the workshops are available, how much capacity the clusters have, and which have the capacity to create an instance of a workshop session, or which may have sessions for a workshop already ready in reserve to be allocated to users.
+This is all necessary so that the custom front end web portal can make a decision as to which is the best cluster to allocate a new workshop session on.

-Because dealing with multiple clusters and training portals, including tracking of the states of each, can be non trivial, Educates 3.0 introduces a new lookup service which runs in front of Educates, providing a single REST API access point for requesting workshops.
+Because dealing with multiple clusters and training portals, including tracking of the states of each, can be non trivial, Educates 3.0 introduces a new lookup service which runs in front of any training portals, including across multiple clusters, providing a single REST API access point for requesting workshops.